JohnnyBasar/QWERA/docs/installation.md

 - QGIS 3.28 – 3.44 (tested primarily with QGIS 3.44)
 - Windows 11 (Linux/macOS not tested)

+## Requirements
+It is recommended to install the SAGA tools beforehand.

 ## Installation from ZIP
 1. In QGIS, open **Plugins → Manage and Install Plugins → Install from ZIP**
 2. Select the QWERA toolbox ZIP file and click **Install Plugin** (do not unzip)